-Accessible.org offers fairly priced WCAG 2.1 AA audits for mobile and desktop apps.
-I’ve contracted with a contributor to the Web Content Accessibility Guidelines (WCAG) to provide full audits and testing for apps.
+Accessible.org offers reasonably priced WCAG 2.1 AA audits for mobile and desktop apps.
+I’ve contracted with a contributor to the Web Content Accessibility Guidelines (WCAG) to provide manual audit services.

 At your option, you may want a re-audit to check and make sure no issues remain after remediation.

-It’s important to get a WCAG 2.1 AA audit (as opposed to 2.0) because 2.1 addresses a handful of mobile specific issues that will be critical to check and account for.
+For mobile apps, it’s important to get a WCAG 2.1 AA audit (as opposed to 2.0 AA) because 2.1 addresses a handful of mobile specific issues that will be critical to check and account for.

 If you’d like certification of accessibility, a statement of conformance can be provided.